 - Position the trolley wheels on the beam from bellow and adjust the side plate assembly to dimension measured as above. - Secure the stud with nut and block washer. - After installation of the low headroom hoist trolley, the unit should be balance.
-Counterweight box is specially designed for this purpose (Figure 4.6.2).
-It is recommended, after putting the balancing material (metal scrap) in the box, to cover it with concrete with thickness about 1 inch.
-The weight of the counterweight box (concrete layer included) is according to Table 4.6.1.
+Counterweight plates is specially designed for this purpose (Figure 4.6.2).